rubytechme/Employee-Database-Wrangling/README.md

 2. The $ sign also gave me a problem and because i didnt want to take it out of my code, i then used the substring so the postgresql does not pick the $ sign

-3. I couldnt get dates higher than where greater than 1981 which were contraints to 1981 only, so i has to intorduce 'date_part' to be able to get it
+3. I couldnt get dates higher than where greater than 1981 which were contraints to 1981 only, so i has to intorduce 'date_part' to temporarily seperate the year from the date and then extract it.

 ## Conclusion: